 The combined tax rate projections for the Participants reflect a composite tax rate of any Participant including a Participant's debt service and/or maintenance taxes and the Pledged Contract Tax.
 The tax rate that may be required to service debt on any bonds issued by a Participant is subject to numerous uncertainties such as the growth of taxable values within the boundaries of each Participant, the amount of direct unlimited tax bonds issued by each Participant, regulatory approvals, construction costs and interest rates.
 There can be no assurances that composite tax rates imposed by overlapping jurisdictions on property situated in the Service Area will be competitive with the tax rates of competing projects in the Austin metropolitan area.
 To the extent that such composite tax rates are not competitive with competing developments the growth of property tax values in the Service Area and the investment quality or security of the Bonds could be adversely affected.
-The combined 2016 tax levies of each Participant (including the Pledged Contract Tax) was \$0.4815 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 3, \$0.7296 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 4, \$0.6975 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 6, \$0.9089 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 6, \$0.9089 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 9.
+The combined 2018 tax levies of each Participant (including the Pledged Contract Tax) was \$0.4752 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 3, \$0.7296 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 4, \$0.5900 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 5, \$0.4646 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 6, \$0.9089 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 7, \$0.7145 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 8, and \$0.8275 per \$100 Assessed Valuation for Travis County Municipal Utility District No. 9.
 Such a combined tax levy is higher than the tax levy of many municipal utility districts in the Austin metropolitan area, although such a combined levy is within the range of levies imposed for similar purposes by certain municipal utility districts in the Austin metropolitan area in stages of development comparable to the Service Area.
+The Participants are currently in the process of levying their 2019 tax rates.